asayoyaasa/CDR-Report-Generator/README.md

-# README for Script 8.0.
+# README for Script 8.0. (only need to run this one)

 ## 3CX, PBX, and VAPRO Report Generator